0x00019913/0x00019913/_posts/2017-04-18-closing-holes.markdown

 ## 2. Extracting the border vertices

-Note that the `direction` entry for the edge from `v1` to `v2` on face `f` will have the opposite sign than the corresponding entry for the same edge from an *adjacent* face.
-This means that, if we add the `direction` values for every edge, we will only have nonzero `direction` entries on edges that border an odd number of faces; assuming there are no edges bordering more than two vertices, we can use this fact to find the boundary vertices.
+Note that the `windingOrder` entry for the edge from `v1` to `v2` on face `f` will have the opposite sign than the corresponding entry for the same edge from an *adjacent* face.
+This means that, if we add the `windingOrder` values for every edge, we will only have nonzero `windingOrder` entries on edges that border an odd number of faces; assuming there are no edges bordering more than two vertices, we can use this fact to find the boundary vertices.

 We now either modify the original hash table or build a second one - we will refer to the structure containing the border vertices as the "border vertex map".
-This thing will have an entry for every vertex that has at least one nonzero `direction` entry in its adjacency map entry.
-Note that, for every hole bordering a vertex, the vertex will have two outgoing edges with nonzero `direction` entries; so the number of holes adjacent to a vertex will be the half its number of nonzero `direction` entries.
+This thing will have an entry for every vertex that has at least one nonzero `windingOrder` entry in its adjacency map entry.
+Note that, for every hole bordering a vertex, the vertex will have two outgoing edges with nonzero `windingOrder` entries; so the number of holes adjacent to a vertex will be the half its number of nonzero `windingOrder` entries.

 ## 3. Extracting cycles of boundary vertices